 It may include surgery, endoscopic treatment, chemotherapy or radiotherapy, or a combination of these treatments.
-Your doctor may suggest palliative care options to control the tumour and symptoms, make you comfortable and improve your quality of life instead of attempting to cure the tumour.
+Your doctor may suggest palliative care options to control the tumour and symptoms, make you comfortable and improve your quality of life instead of attempting to remove the tumour.

 Radiation uses high-energy beams such as to destroy cancer cells.
 It may be recommended before or after cancer surgery, often in combination with chemotherapy, or with other treatments if surgery isn't an option.